2022-2023 Student Parking Permit Application Procedures

-- No student may park on LHS school grounds after Friday, August 28, 2020, without a valid LHS parking permit.
+- No student may park on LHS school grounds after Tuesday, August 23, 2022, without a valid LHS parking permit.

 - Please note that driving to school is a privilege, not a right.
 Buses are available for all students within the SMCPS attendance zones.
 There are limited parking spaces available for student use at LHS, therefore not all requests for parking will be able to be accommodated.